top of page

 Conversation Task

-The Conversation task is divided into two parts, dealing with two different GCSE themes.
+The Conversation Task is divided into two parts, dealing with two different GCSE themes.
 Candidates are not allowed to see any notes during this task.

-• Conversation Part 1
+• Conversation Task Part 1

-• Conversation Part 2
+• Conversation Task Part 2

 Duration of each task